 All motions must be in writing and must be filed with the clerk's office.
 Motions should be addressed to the clerk of the court.
 Rule 84.20.
 All motions must be signed by at least one attorney of record or by the self-represented party.
 Rule 84.01.
-For filings on an existing case, registered users of the electronic filing system; no additional service or certificate of service is required.
+Attorneys are required to file all motions electronically.
+Rule 103.05(a).
+For filings on an existing case, registered users of the electronic filing system serve and receive service of filings through the electronic filing system; no additional service or certificate of service is required.
 Rule 84.026(b).
 Registered users shall serve documents as provided by Rule 43.01 on any party ineligible to use the electronic filing system.
 Rule 84.026(c)(1).
-Any party ineligible to use the electronic filing system shall serve documents as provided by Rule 43.01 on every party not represented by an attorney but service of documents need not be made on parties represented by an attorney because the notice generated by the electronic filing system shall constitute service on such parties.
-Rule 84.026(c)(2).